STACEY VANEK SMITH, HOST:

 FLOWERS: You good?
 You guys ready to go?

 FLOWERS: All right.

-CHACE: And we're on our way to the auction house.
+CHACE: We're on our way to the auction house.
 The auction house is where cattle are sold.
 If you stole cattle, that is where you would go in order to sell them.

 SMITH: And Jerry tells us the tip he got about the stolen cows came from the auction house owner.

-FLOWERS: He'd actually received an anonymous phone call from a young lady stating an old boy was going to bring some cattle in and sell them and the cattle were stolen.
-And the caller explained to him that she was sick of this guy victimizing so many people stealing their cattle.
+FLOWERS: He had actually received an anonymous phone call from a young lady stating an old boy was going to bring some cattle in to sell them and the cattle were stolen.
+And the caller explained to him that she was sick of this guy victimizing so many people, stealing the cattle.

-CHACE: The caller said there is a cattle rustler on the loose, and she left a name.
-First initial C last name Wright - C Wright.
+CHACE: The caller said there is a cattle rustler on the loose, and she left a name - first initial C, last name Wright (ph).
+C. Wright.